johnshearing/deep_avatar/README.md

 </p>
 <br>
 The a.i. answers, "Yes!".<br>
-This is useful, and it's a good start, but this is just an OpenAI LLM looking at a vector database and answering our questions about the ingested videos.
+This is useful, and it's a very good start, but this is just an OpenAI LLM looking at our knowledge graph/vector database and answering our questions about the ingested videos.
 The ultimate goal is to use Retrieval Augmented Generation (LightRAG) to collect and manage training data that we will use to create a deep avatar of Charles which will have opinions very much like Charles himself and will have direct access to the Lean 4 Proving System.
 Imagine how helpful a deep avatar of Charles might be as it quickly ingests huge amounts of data, that no one else has time to look at, and then uses that data to make the same decisions Charles himself would make were he looking at the same information.<br>
 <br>
 <br>